Article ID: 1639 - Last Modified: February 12, 2014

 When I click a link in one of the manuals, nothing happens.
 What is the problem?

 One possible reason is that your PDF viewer might not support hyperlinks between documents.
-The PDF viewer in Chrome is one of these; old versions of Evince on Linux is another example.
+The PDF viewer in Chrome is one of these; another example is old versions of Evince on Linux.
 You should try another PDF viewer, or a different browser, if you are opening the PDF document via a browser.

 #1659: The links in the Manuals Index appear to be messed up.
 What's the problem?